China Central Television: History

-In 1954, CCP chairman Mao Zedong put forward that China should establish its own TV station.
+In 1954, Mao Zedong put forward that China should establish its own TV station.
 On 5 February 1955, the central broadcasting bureau reported to the State Council and proposed the program of establishing a medium-sized television station, later on premier Zhou Enlai included in China's first five-year plan the planned introduction of television broadcasts.
-In December 1957, the central broadcasting bureau sent Luo Donghe and Meng Qiyu to the Soviet Union and the German Democratic Republic for the inspection of their TV stations (see Television in the Soviet Union and Deutscher Fernsehfunk), then the duo returned to Beijing to prepare for the establishment of the TV station.
-Said station officially signed on for the first time as Beijing Television on 1 May 1958.
+In December 1957, the central broadcasting bureau sent Luo Donghe and Meng Qiyu to the Soviet Union and the German Democratic Republic for the inspection of their TV stations, such as Television in the Soviet Union and Deutscher Fernsehfunk, then the duo returned to Beijing to prepare for the establishment of the TV station.
+The station officially signed on for the first time as Peking Television on 1 May 1958, and began airing on 2 September of the same year.

-Beijing Television was formally renamed China Central Television on 1 May 1978, and a new logo was unveiled, in time for its 20th anniversary.
+Peking Television was formally renamed China Central Television on 1 May 1978, and a new logo was unveiled, in time for its 20th anniversary.
 Until the late 1970s, CCTV held only evening broadcasts, usually closing down at midnight.
 During the summer and winter academic vacations, it occasionally transmitted daytime programming for students, while special daytime programs were aired during national holidays.

 In 1980, CCTV experimented with news relays from local and central television studios via microwave.
 It also had its first international collaboration that year, production of the documentary series Silk Road with Japan's public broadcasting company, NHK.
 In 1984, CCTV established the wholly owned subsidiary China International Television Corporation (CITVC).
 A one-year deal with U.S. network CBS was signed in June 1983 to supply the network with 64 hours of shows.

 By 1985, CCTV had already become a leading television network in China.
 In 1987, CCTV grew due to the adaptation and presentation of Dream of the Red Chamber, the first Chinese television drama to enter the global market.
 In the same year, CCTV exported 10,216 shows to 77 foreign television stations.

 Initially, the CCP's Central Publicity Department issued directive censorship of programs.
 During reform in the 1990s, it adopted new standards for CCTV, "affordability" and "acceptability", loosening the previous government control.
 Affordability refers to purchasing ability of programs, while acceptability requires that a program has acceptable content, preventing the broadcast of material that contains inappropriate content or expresses views against the CCP.
+In 2001, an Australian author argued that increasing commercialization of CCTV had enhanced its propaganda abilities.

 In March 2018, as the nation began marking the 60th year of television, CCTV ownership changed hands to a new state holding group, the China Media Group, as part of the deepening the reform of the Party and state institutions.